cpuimage/cpuimage/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I lost my job in 2020 and now I am a freelancer
-- 🌱 i’m currently working on
+- 🌱 I’m currently working on
     * Deep Learning
          - [x] A Trimap-Free Solution for Real-Time Automatic Portrait Matting on Mobile Devices
          - [ ] Image Synthesis and Semantic Manipulation Using Generative Adversarial Networks